mgechev/blog.mgechev.com/content/post/2012-11-24-javascript-sorting-performance-quicksort-v8.md

 }());
 {{< / highlight >}}

-If you find any mistakes in any of the implementations I&#8217;ll be glad to know and fix them.
+If you find any mistakes in any of the implementations I’ll be glad to know and fix them.
 In the script above I use simple closure to hide the methods which are not useful for the public API.
-After I&#8217;ve made the test between merge and heap sorts I noticed that there&#8217;s a quite big difference&#8230;So that&#8217;s why I started heap vs the default sort to see how faster the native sort will be:
+After I’ve made the test between merge and heap sorts I noticed that there’s a quite big difference...So that’s why I started heap vs the default sort to see how faster the native sort will be:

 <div id="attachment_239" style="width: 683px" class="wp-caption alignnone">
   <a href="/images/legacy/uploads2012/11/500k-heap-vs-default.png"><img class="size-full wp-image-239" title="Heapsort vs the default sort 500k elements" src="/images/legacy/uploads2012/11/500k-heap-vs-default.png" alt="" width="673" height="385" /></a><p class="wp-caption-text">